tycrowe/fyre-fyre/README.md

 - Scapy for packet manipulation
 - Visualization of firewall rules and policies using tkinter

-## Installation and Setup

 ## Usage

-## Testing
-To run the tests, run the following command: `python -m unittest discover tests`
+To run the program, run the following command: `python main.py`

 ## License
 This project is licensed under the MIT License.
 Feel free to use, modify, and distribute this code as you see fit.